 Piyush Tripathi is a highly experienced IT professional with over 10 years of industry experience.
 For the past ten years, he has been knee-deep in designing and maintaining database systems for significant projects.
 In 2020, he joined the core messaging team at Twilio and found himself at the heart of the fight against COVID-19.
 He played a crucial role in preparing the Twilio platform for the global vaccination program, utilizing innovative solutions to ensure scalability, compliance, and easy integration with cloud providers.

-What are the potential benefits of outsourcing infrastructure?
+What are the potential benefits of IT infrastructure outsourcing?

-High scale: I was leading Twilio covid 19 platform to support contact tracing.
-This was a fairly quick announcement as state of New York was planning to use it to help contact trace millions of people in the state and store their contact details.
+High scale: I was leading Twilio COVID-19 platform to support contact tracing.
+This was a fairly quick announcement as the state of New York was planning to use it to help contact trace millions of people in the state and store their contact details.
 We needed to scale and scale fast.
-Doing it internally would have been very challanaging as demand could have spiked and our response could not have been swift enough to respond.
-Outsourcing it to cloud provider helped mitigate that, we opted for automatic scaling which added resources in infra as soon as demand increased.
+Doing it internally would have been very challenging, as demand could have spiked, and our response could not have been swift enough to respond.
+Outsourcing it to a cloud provider helped mitigate that; we opted for automatic scaling, which added resources in the infrastructure as soon as demand increased.
 This gave us peace of mind that even when we were sleeping, people would continue to get contacted and vaccinated.

-Infra domain knowledge: if you outsource infra, your team could loose knowledge of setting up this kind of technology. for example, during covid 19, I moved the contact database from local to cloud so overtime I anticipate that next teams would loose context of setting up and troubleshooting database internals since they will only use it as a consumer.
+Infra domain knowledge: if you outsource infra, your team could lose knowledge of setting up this kind of technology. for example, during COVID 19, I moved the contact database from local to cloud so overtime I anticipate that next teams would loose context of setting up and troubleshooting database internals since they will only use it as a consumer.

-Control: since you outsource infra, data, business logic and access control will reside in the provider. in rare cases, for example using this data for ML training or advertising analysis, you may not know how your data or information is being used.
+Limited direct control: since you outsource infrastructure, data, business logic and access control will reside in the provider. in rare cases, for example using this data for ML training or advertising analysis, you may not know how your data or information is being used.

-Lower maintenance: since you don't have to keep an whole team, you can reduce maintenance overhead.
-For example during my project in 2020, I was trying to increase adoption of Sendgrid SDK program, we were able to send 50 Billion emails without much maintenance hassle.
-The reason was that I was working on moving a lot of data pipelines, MTA components to cloud and it reduce a lot of maintenance.
+Lower maintenance: since you don't have to keep a whole team, you can reduce maintenance overhead.
+For example, during my project in 2020, I was trying to increase the adoption of Sendgrid SDK program, and we were able to send 50 billion emails without much maintenance hassle.
+The reason was that I was working on moving a lot of data pipelines, MTA components to the cloud and which reduced a lot of maintenance.

-High scale: this is the primary benefits, traditional infrastructure needs people to plan and provision infrastructure in advance. when I lead the project to move our database to cloud, it was able to support storing huge amount of data.
-In addition, it would with automatically scale up and down depending on the demand.
-This was huge benefit for us because we didn't have to worry that our provisioned infra may not be enough for sudden spikes in the demand.
-Due to this, we were able to help over 100+ million people worldwide vaccinate
+High scale: this is the primary benefit; traditional infrastructure needs people to plan and provision infrastructure in advance.
+When I led the project to move our database to the cloud, it was able to support storing a huge amount of data.
+In addition, it would automatically scale up and down depending on the demand.
+This was a huge benefit for us because we didn't have to worry that our provisioned infrastructure might not be enough for sudden spikes in demand.
+Due to this, we were able to help over 100+ million people worldwide get vaccinated.

-What are the potential implications for internal IT team if they choose to outsource infrastructure?
+What are the potential benefits for the internal IT team if they choose to outsource infrastructure?

 Reduced Headcount: Outsourcing infrastructure could potentially decrease the need for staff dedicated to its maintenance and control, thus leading to a reduction in headcount within the internal IT team.